How to Hire Full Stack Developers: What You Need to Know

 article_img

 By 2012, the term “full-stack developer” began to appear in job descriptions and blog posts.
 Companies soon discovered that hiring developers with only one language was no longer profitable.
-Therefore, hiring a full stack web developer who can solve various tasks was much more useful and was starting to become the new norm.
+Therefore, hiring a full-stack web developer who can solve various tasks was much more useful and was starting to become the new norm.

-There are two very contradictory misconceptions when it comes to defining what a full stack developer is.
+There are two very contradictory misconceptions when it comes to defining what a full-stack developer is.
 These are:

-• A full stack developer knows everything, so our company will save on human resources by hiring them.
+• A full-stack developer knows everything, so our company will save on human resources by hiring them.

-• A full stack developer knows a little bit of everything but nothing too specific.
+• A full-stack developer knows a little bit of everything but nothing too specific.
 A full-stack engineer will only be a burden to our team and will never be able to get into the details the way a frontend or backend developer would.

 These days, a software development team resembles a rock band.
-It’s ideal when you have backend and frontend developers covering their respective end of the spectrum.
+It’s ideal when you have backend and frontend developers covering their respective ends of the spectrum.
 If the project is well defined, both sides do what they do best, caring little about how the other side does it.

 However, as we all know, very few things work perfectly in life.
 Developers spend most of their time figuring out misunderstandings.
 They do this during lengthy meetings.
-If you’ve ever attended such meetings, you know how little respect a frontend specialist will show for detailed suggestions to speed up the backend.
+If you’ve ever attended such meetings, you know how little respect a front-end specialist will show for detailed suggestions to speed up the backend.
 That’s the reality.
 Often, the vision between both sides deviates.

 In this article, we will discuss aspects of how to hire a full stack developer.
 So, if you are planning to hire best full stack developers for your project, this article will be beneficial.